-Having assessed the prospects of the Group and association, including the current funding, forecast requirements and existing committed borrowing facilities, the directors have a reasonable expectation that the Group and association will be able to continue in operation and meet its liabilities as they fall due over the period to March 2023.
+Having assessed the prospects of the Group, including the Group's current funding, forecast requirements, existing committed borrowing facilities, the directors have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the period to March 2024.

-In making this statement the directors understand that there is inherent uncertainty in all business planning and therefore as a result it is not possible to take into account every risk and eventuality that the Group may face.
-The Board is satisfied that the stress testing that is performed on the business plan includes all of the major risks that the Group and association may face and therefore provides strong assurance of the Group's financial viability.
+In making this statement the directors understand that there is inherent uncertainty in all business planning and therefore as a result it is not possible to consider every risk and eventuality that the Group may face.
+The Board is satisfied that the stress testing that is performed on the Group's business plan includes all the major risks that the Group may face and therefore provides strong assurance of the Group's financial viability.